Sumithaanandhan/waste-classification/README.md

 Resized all images to 64×64 for memory efficiency

-Normalized image pixel values
+Normalized pixel values

-Created train-validation split
+Created a train-validation split

-Documented all analysis in week1_data_exploration.ipynb
+Documented all work in week1_data_exploration.ipynb

 🗓️ Week 2 — Base CNN Model Building & Training
 ✅ Tasks Completed

 Built a simple CNN using TensorFlow/Keras

-Trained on 10 image classes
+Trained model on all 10 waste classes

 Achieved ~58% validation accuracy